gezl/smokerRepo/readme.txt

-Git is a version control system.
+Git is a version control system  --smoker.
+Git is a very good tools.
 Git is free software.